vrld/hump/docs/gamestate.rst

     Called on quitting the game.
 Only called on the active gamestate.

-When using :func:`Gamestate.registerEvents`, all these callbacks will be called by the corresponding LÖVE callbacks and receive receive the same arguments (e.g.
+When using :func:`Gamestate.registerEvents`, all these callbacks will be called by the corresponding LÖVE callbacks and receive the same arguments (e.g.
 ``state:update(dt)`` will be called by ``love.update(dt)``).

 **Example**::